yaodong/after.dev/_posts/2021-05-25-a-brief-overview-of-agile-and-scrum.md

 ---
+layout: post
 title: A brief overview of agile and scrum
 date: "2021-05-25T06:38:57.977Z"
 tags: ["agile", "scrum"]
 ---

 Agile is a set of values and principles, [not a methodology](https://blogs.harvard.edu/markshead/what-is-agile-methodology).

 The [Agile Manifesto](https://agilemanifesto.org/) gives the actual definition of Agile in 68 words.
 None of the words speak to specific methods, procedures, and rules.
 However, people may refer to Agile as a methodology because they are confusing Agile, the values and principles, with the methods people use to follow those principles.